 In subsequent studies presented at the Advances in Genome Biology and Technology annual meeting, Dr. Hayes detected several oncogenic driver mutations in metastasized prostate cancer samples.
 Several of the reported mutations were variants previously found in other cancer types but never before reported in prostate cancer, and for which effective treatments are available.
 Existing gene panels or FISH tests performed on cancer samples only test for expected variants.
 Our system's whole genome analysis approach is the only molecular method that is capable of identifying all major structural variants in a cancer genome with sufficiently high sensitivity.
-To make existing targeted cancer metaficate.
+To make existing targeted cancer therapies more effective and to discover new ones, a complete characterization of the genome is important, making our system valuable in personalized cancer medicine.